Our History

 2013 – ProgiSync

 A star is born.
 Canadian collision shops’ most popular appointment booking product is released.
-One day, Diane came into the office with her mind set on creating ProgiSync Appointments.
-A month later, the first version of the solution was ready to sell.
+Diane came into the office with the vision of designing ProgiSync.
+A month later, the first version of the solution was ready for sale.

 On October 31, 2016, Progi moved to the ProgiPlex.
 The project’s first phase included a new 10,000 sq foot floor and a rooftop terrace.
-It’s also in 2016 that the term Progician appeared to designate Progi team members.
+It was also in 2016 that the term Progicians appeared to designate Progi team members.

 On June 7, 2017, the ProgiPlex was officially inaugurated with employees, family, and clients.
-This date later became Progi’s anniversary date.
+This day became Progi’s anniversary date.

 2018 – Growth